masotime/async-await-utils/README.md

 }
 ```

-### `async execute(asyncFn, [...args])`: Runs the given asynchronous function, catching and logging any errors before rethrowing.
+### `async execute(asyncFn, [...args])`

+Runs the given asynchronous function, catching and logging any errors before rethrowing.
 This is useful if you want to make sure an async function's errors don't get swallowed if you forget to `catch`.

 ```
 async function main(name) {